allsway/update-locations-for-reserves/README.md

 locationmap: path_to_data_inputs/location.csv
 ```
 ####locations.csv
-Your Migration form Locations tab saved in .csv format (copy and paste the Excel Locations tab into a new Excel spreadsheet and save as a csv file to create this data input.
+Your Migration form locations tab saved in .csv format (copy and paste the Excel Locations tab into a new Excel spreadsheet and save as a csv file to create this data input).

 ####update-items.py
 Takes as arguments: